Hydrogen isotope biogeochemistry: Biomolecules

-The isotopic compositions of biomolecules preserved in the sedimentary record can be used as a proxy for paleoenvironment reconstructions.
-Since water is the primary hydrogen source for photoautotrophs, the hydrogen isotope composition of their biomass can be related to the composition of their growth water and thereby used to gain insight into some properties of ancient environments.
+The isotopic composition of biomolecules preserved in the sedimentary record can be used as a proxy for paleoenvironment reconstructions.
+Since water is the main hydrogen source for photoautotrophs, the HIC of their biomass can be related to the composition of their growth water and thereby used to gain insight into some properties of ancient environments.
 Studying hydrogen isotopes can be very valuable, as hydrogen is more directly related to climate than other relevant stable isotope systems.
-However, hydrogen atoms bonded to oxygen, nitrogen, or sulfur atoms are exchangeable with environmental hydrogen, which makes this system less straightforward [ref to earlier H exchange section].
-To study the hydrogen isotope composition of biomolecules, it is preferable to use compounds where the hydrogen is largely bound to carbon, and therefore not exchangeable on experimental timescales.
-By this criteria, lipids are a much better subject for hydrogen isotope studies than sugars or amino acids.
+However, hydrogen atoms bonded to oxygen, nitrogen, or sulfur are exchangeable with environmental hydrogen, which makes this system less straightforward [ref to earlier H exchange section].
+To study the HIC of biomolecules, it is preferable to use compounds where the hydrogen is largely bound to carbon, and thus not exchangeable on experimental timescales.
+By this criterion, lipids are a much better subject for hydrogen isotope studies than sugars or amino acids.